nehaljwani/team.exiv2.org/book/IMaEA.md

 I also had the misfortune to work at a company where the boss was an expert in planning.
 He explained to me that the only challenge in Software Engineering is to get the schedule right.
 Everything else was trivial.

-So, if you live in the perfect world, you'll not find anything interesting or useful in this part of the book, because I'm talking the less than perfect world in which I live.
+So, if you live in the perfect world, you'll not find anything interesting or useful in this part of the book, because I'm talking about the less than perfect world in which I live.
 I usually call it "Reality".

 Another challenge is that many users are perfect and live in this other world where everything works.
 So users seldom understand that the open-source project may be populated by people who live in the depressing world of "Reality".